-For purchases on or after 5 November 2016, AVD at a flat rate of 15% of the purchase price, irrespective of the amount or value of consideration, would be applicable to all residential property transactions.
-The seller and the buyer are both liable.
-However, the buyer usually contracts to pay the AVD.
+Before 28 February 2024, for purchases on or after 5 November 2016, AVD at a flat rate of 15% of the purchase price, irrespective of the amount or value of consideration, would be applicable to all residential property transactions.
+But from 25 October 2023 onwards, the flat rate has been reduced by half to 7.5%.